 “Innovation has to be useful,” said Conrad Bayer, CEO and co-founder of Tellwise, a cloud-based sales and communication platform.
 “It’s an area where entrepreneurs often make mistakes.
 They confuse novelty and utility.
 Just because it’s new doesn’t make it useful.”

-Marc Meyer, a serial software entrepreneur and professor of entrepreneurship at Northeastern University’s D’Amore-McKim School of Business, is of a similar opinion, saying in an email that a good business idea is one that offers a “must-have" type of solution, not just something “nice to have.”
+Marc Meyer, serial software entrepreneur and professor of entrepreneurship at Northeastern University’s D’Amore-McKim School of Business, said a good business idea is one that offers a “must-have” solution, not just something “nice to have.”
 Learning how to perform a market analysis can help solidify if your idea has staying power.

 “Make sure the market is large enough and that you and your team can serve those customers better than the alternative,” Soto said.

-“The best way to judge a business idea, in my opinion, is to figure out how to test it with as large an audience as possible, on a budget that you’re comfortable with,” said Dustin Christensen, an entrepreneur and digital marketing manager at Jackson White P.C., a law firm in Arizona.
+“The best way to judge a business idea, in my opinion, is to figure out how to test it with as large an audience as possible, on a budget that you’re comfortable with,” said Dustin Christensen, entrepreneur and digital marketing manager at Jackson White P.C., a law firm in Arizona.
 “The point is not to make money out of the gate, but to get a realistic idea of the demand of your idea.”

-If no one, including you, can explain what exactly your business idea is all about, it’s probably not an idea worth pursuing.
-At least, that’s what Jeff Harmon, president of Brilliance Within Coaching and Consulting, a New Jersey-based business coaching firm, tells his clients.
+If no one, including you, can explain what your business idea is all about, it’s probably not worth pursuing.
+At least, that’s what Jeff Harmon, president of Brilliance Within Coaching & Consulting, tells his clients.